10-Andy/Linked-Gym/README.md

 <a></a>

 ### **User Goals**
+* The website has to work well on all kinds of devices such as mobile phones, tablets and desktops.
+* I want The workout plans to have six exercises, a name and a time duration field.
+* The website has to be easy to use and easy to update information
+* The Workout plans should be sorted into muscle group categories.
 * I want to have a clear dashboard, easy to navigate.
-* The Workout plans should be sorted into muscle group categories.
-* I want The workout plans to have six exercises, a name and a time duration field.
 * I want to be able to search for workouts.
-* The website has to be easy to use and easy to update information
 * Visually appealing website
-* The website has to work well on all kinds of devices such as mobile phones, tablets and desktops.

 [Back to Top](#table-of-contents)

+<a></a>

+### **User Stories**

+* As a user, I would like to register for the website where I can have my personal environment.
+* As a user, I would like to have a dashboard where I can see all the plans posted.
+* As a user, I want to log in after creating an account and see my information.
+* As a user, I want to be able to add notes to the log whenever relevant.
+* As a user, I want to be able to add as many workout plans as I want.
+* As a user, I want to be able to search body specific workout plans.
+* As a user, I would like to share my workout plans with other users.
+* As a user, I want to have the possibility to delete a workout plan.
+* As a user, I want the process to add, edit, delete info to be easy.
+* As a user, I want to be able to edit my workout plan as needed.
+* As a user, I want the website to be easy to use.